Brush Care – August 2009

 Storing your brushes

 At home, I store my brushes in the many souvenir coffee mugs that I have acquired over the years.
 I fill the mugs with uncooked pinto beans or black-eyed peas.
-The brushes stand straight up without touching another brush.
-I have a mug for every size brush.
-Do not store wet brushes – be sure that your brushes are dry before standing them upright.
+The brushes can stand straight up without touching another brush.
+I have a mug for every size brush – #4 flat, #6 flat, #8 flat, and so on.
+Word of caution: Be sure that your brushes are completely dry before standing them upright.

 Cleaning Your Brushes